lthurston/quiet/README.md

 Use "quiet help [command]" for more information about that command.
 ```

-The -f/--from setting can also come from .quiet configuration as new.from.
+The -f / --from setting can also come from .quiet configuration as new.from.
 The
 value should be an existing hostname or a template that you've created for
 purpose of providing common defaults.

--s/--skip-interactive will skip the interactive modification of values from the
+-s / --skip-interactive will skip the interactive modification of values from the
 copied configuration snippet, making new behave more like a copy action.

--n/--name allows the name of the new host to be specified in the command.
+-n / --name allows the name of the new host to be specified in the command.

--o/--stdout will output the new snippet rather than writing to the ssh config
+-o / --stdout will output the new snippet rather than writing to the ssh config
 file.

 **Examples**